ncaptier/stabilized-ica/README.md

 ## Data

 The data set which goes with the jupyter notebook can be found in the .zip file [data.zip](data.zip).
-Please extract locally the data sets before running the notebook.
+Please extract locally the data set before running the notebook.

 ## Requirements